melvincarvalho/userguide/README.md

     <img src=".gitbook/assets/Login_Dialog.png" alt="Node Solid Server Login dialog" width="650">

-    _Note: The actual form of the Login dialog depends upon the version of Solid server you are using._
+    _**Note:** The actual form of the Login dialog will vary with the version of Solid server in use._
 5. After a successful login, you can [view](#viewing-your-data) of all of the data to which you have read permission within the Pod.

 ## Log Out
 To log out of the Solid account:
-1. Open the dropdown menu in to top-right corner of the Data Browser by clicking your Profile image.
+1. Open the dropdown menu in the top-right corner of the Data Browser by clicking your Profile image.
 2. Select **Log out**.

 ## Pod Functionality
-Via the Data Browser, you can browse and maintain the data within the Pod.
+You can use the Data Browser to browse and maintain the data within the Pod.

 ### Navigation
 The Data Browser allows you to navigate through the data to which you have read access.